 If no official referee is appointed by the local referees group, then the home team is responsible for ensuring an “Associate Referee” is available to officiate the fixture.

-To get started all you have to do is attend one of the six “Associate Referee” courses held throughout the Bay of Plenty region.
+To get started all you have to do is click below to register as an “Associate Referee” and either complete the Online Modules, or one of the practical courses held across the Bay of Plenty region.

 COURSE DATES AND VENUES